 Description of the Pest

 Italian pear scale overwinters mostly as a mature scale.
-The cover is circular, about 0.06 inch (1.5 mm) in diameter, and light gray, with a brown, slightly off-center peak.
-Underneath the covering, the female's body is reddish, purple, or pink, a trait that helps distinguish the Italian pear scale from other armored scales found in walnut orchards.
+The cover is circular, about 0.06 inch (1.5 mm) in diameter, and light gray, but with a brown peak slightly off-center.
+Underneath the covering, the female's body is reddish purple.
 The scale is hidden under moss and lichens and cannot survive without this natural shelter.

 Organically Acceptable Methods

-Generally, delayed-dormant sprays applied for other scales control Italian pear scale and blight sprays control the moss and lichens.
-If moss and lichen are present, add a pesticide such as Bordeaux mixture or hydrated lime to the delayed-dormant spray to kill them.
-For information on making a Bordeaux mixture, see UC IPM Pest Note: Bordeaux Mixture, ANR Publication 7481.
+Generally, dormant sprays applied for other scales keep Italian pear scale under control unless limbs are heavily covered with moss and lichens.
+In this case, remove the moss and lichen or add Bordeaux mixture to the dormant spray.
+For more information on Bordeaux mixtures and how to mix them, see UC IPM Pest Note: Bordeaux Mixture.